Sunday, November 30, 2008

 I'm feeling much better today!
 Hell, I feel good enough to put in 16 hours!

-Why I Love Ventura #1
+Why I Love Ventura #1: Street Murals

 This is a doorway in Figueroa Street that leads to a humble parking lot behind Main.
 This entire side of the street is covered by a mural that depicts the history of the city.